 The 200-day moving average is a technical indicator that assesses the long-term trend of an asset.
-It essentially tracks a stock’s performance over the last 200 days and gives investors and traders an idea of where it has been, where it is now, and where it might be headed in the future.
+It tracks a stock’s performance over the last 200 days and gives investors and traders an idea of where it has been, where it is now, and where it might be headed.

 - The 200-day moving average is good for assessing long-term trends.

 - The 200-day MA should not be used for buy and sell signals.

 - This indicator underperforms a buy-and-hold strategy in our testing.

 - The 200-day MA produces an average of 70% losing trades.

 - Combining the 200-day MA with a 50-day MA improves profitability.

 The 200-day moving average is calculated by dividing the security’s closing prices over the last 200 days by dividing by 200.
 This creates an average of the stock’s performance over that period and provides a benchmark to compare current prices.
 If the price is higher than the average, it could indicate that the stock is in an uptrend, whereas if it’s lower than the average, it could indicate that it’s in a downtrend.
 This indicator is typically used to assess stocks but can be applied to other assets like currencies and commodities.

 To use a 200-day moving average on a chart, open a charting service like TradingView, select “Simple Moving Average,” and configure it with the 200 settings.
 When the price is above the 200-day moving average, it is bullish; when below, it is bearish.

 To trade the 200-day moving average, a trader will seek a buy signal when the price is above the 200-day moving average and buy long positions in the stock.
 When the price is below the 200-day moving average (a sell signal), a trader may consider shorting/selling the asset.